oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 Unlike media-queries,
-each element that is targeted by a conditional group rule will need to resolve the query against it's own containment context.
+each element that is targeted by a conditional group rule will need to resolve the query against its own containment context.
 Multiple elements targeted by the same selector within the same group may still resolve differently